 ETE students must take the Praxis Core Academic Skills for Educators test and the Praxis II tests in elementary education and in the area of their concentration (if applicable).

-For information on the teacher certification process and the testing requirements in Delaware and the surrounding regions, visit the Delaware Center for Teacher Education’s Office of Certification and Accreditation.
+For information on the teacher certification process and the testing requirements in Delaware and the surrounding regions, visit the Center for Excellence and Equity in Education’s Office of Certification and Accreditation.